Education in The New Age

 The Three Fundamentals of Education

-Three fundamentals are introduced as the foundation of education: yoga, the double working of the mind (Occult meditation), and service (Occult creation).
+Three fundamentals are presented as the foundation of education: yoga, the double working of the mind (Occult meditation), and service (Occult creation).

 Yoga.
 Yoga is the bridge-building of the mind.
 The goal is to construct a bridge of consciousness in the student’s mind.
 Once the bridge is complete, nothing hinders the constant flow of consciousness or awareness from the higher spiritual levels to the student’s brain.
 In this way, the pupil becomes increasingly aware of God’s aim and purpose.

-The primary objective of New Age education should focus on training pupils to respond to the life of the soul.
-Conversely, teaching is influenced by personality types.
-Consequently, all education must enhance awareness and address soul determinants in an individual’s life.
+The primary objective of New Age education should be to train students to respond to the life of the soul.
+Meanwhile, teaching is influenced by personality types.
+Therefore, all education must improve awareness and address soul determinants in an individual’s life.

 The will to do good and the will for beauty form the foundation of the will to serve.
 When the individual recognizes his role and responsibilities within the whole, along with his creative abilities and how to apply them, the will to serve awakens in earnest.
 The driving force of the pupil’s life is his duty to the life he is a part of and the tasks assigned to him.
 In other words, the pupil becomes a part of the plan he has been entrusted with.

-The aspect of Love/wisdom.
+The aspect of Love/Wisdom.
 Love leads us into the consciousness of the whole.
 The first step in teaching about this aspect is the cultivation of love of self (self-consciousness), followed by the love of those around us (group-consciousness) and, eventually, love of the whole (God-consciousness).
 The pupil is taught that self-consciousness is only part of a larger consciousness.
 This process is love, which leads to wisdom.
-Self-consciousness is the awareness of man as an individual, which is isolating and harmful.
+Self-consciousness is the awareness of oneself as an individual, which can be isolating and harmful.
 Love is the path of consciousness from isolation to freedom, from embracing the self to embracing the whole.

 When the pupil becomes one with his soul group, his consciousness attains unity with the group consciousness.
-He then consciously participates in the group’s work.
+He then intentionally engages in the group’s work.
 This work is known as service, and wisdom (love in action) is employed in carrying it out.
 Service is a method used to expand consciousness.

-All teaching regarding this aspect addresses the nature of ideas, origins, and expression.
+All teaching regarding this aspect addresses the nature of ideas, their origins, and their expression.
 It should also encompass understanding the laws governing all creative activities.

-The attribute of Harmony produced through conflict.
+The attribute of Harmony Produced Through Conflict.
 This attribute leads to the liberation of man and the expression of his creative powers.
 It is concealed in every form and is the fundamental force driving the individual’s restlessness and discontent.
-It compels him to strive and develop until he finally unifies his soul.
+It compels him to strive and develop until he ultimately unifies his soul.
 The awareness of conformity and beauty guides the individual along the path of development and back to his origin.

-In teaching, special attention must be given to the forces that cause restlessness and discontent.
-These forces must then be interpreted so that the pupil recognizes the causes and can address them sensibly.
+In teaching, it is essential to pay close attention to the forces that lead to restlessness and discontent.
+These forces should then be interpreted so that the student understands the causes and can respond to them sensibly.

-The attribute of Concrete knowledge enables man to define his concepts and generate mental images to materialize his plans and transform his ideas into reality.
+The attribute of Concrete Knowledge enables the student to define his concepts and generate mental images to materialize his plans and transform his ideas into reality.
 He carries out this work with the aid of his lower concrete mind.
 The pupil must be trained in the correct use of the mind.
 He must be brought to a fuller understanding of the underlying purpose of being and led to work with wisdom in creative activity.

 Teaching about this attribute should focus on developing the pupil’s ability to assimilate ideas and their receptivity to God’s plan.
 The goal is to align with his soul’s will and actualize that part of the plan, representing his unique contribution to the whole.